Sana-Aparna123/terraformcodebase/ReadMe.md

       - condition
       - for   #loops
       - for-each
 * Task-6
+   - When to use count and for-each
+      - count is a good choice when we use integer value for creating resources.
+      - If you are planning to use conditions,then count is a good choice.
+      - challenge with count is,it follows the indexing,so we can only add the item at end of the list.
    - More about for-each and for
    - provisioners
+      - File : Used for copying files from a local environment to a remote one
+      - Remote-exec : Runs commands or scripts on a remote resource over SSH or WinRM
+      - Local-exec  : Runs commands or scripts on the machine where Terraform is executed
    - null_resource/terraform_data
+   - terraform taint & untaint